Helene Rother: Nash Motors

-Rother designed the Rambler's interiors to appeal to the feminine eye knew because she knew what women looked for in a car and her designs featured elegant, stylish, and expensive fabrics that coordinated in colors and trim.
+Rother designed the Rambler's interiors to appeal to the feminine eye because she knew what women looked for in a car.
+Her designs featured elegant, stylish, and expensive fabrics coordinated in colors and trim.
 The new 1951 Rambler models were also "given the custom touch" with fabrics and colors selected by Rother that "equaled the best of interiors in American luxury cars of the period."

-She toured the 1951 Paris Auto Salon, and was the first woman to address the Society of Automotive Engineers in Detroit.
+She toured the 1951 Paris Auto Salon and was the first woman to address the Society of Automotive Engineers in Detroit.
 In 1953, Nash was awarded the Jackson Medal, "...since 1898, one of America's most sought-after awards," according to an advertisement, for the excellence of design.
 Many Nash sales brochures and Rambler advertisements of the time featured the copy stating: "Styling by Pinin Farina and interiors by Madame Helene Rother of Paris" as proof of the European influence on company's automobile styling.
 She conferred with Pinin Farina, who styled the exterior of the 1953 Nash Airflytes, to coordinate with the interiors and new custom fabrics.
-In 1954, the Nash Ambassadors had a big feature: the completely new interior by Rother.
+In 1954, the Nash Ambassadors had a significant feature: the completely new interior by Rother.
 That year, Nash merged with Hudson to create American Motors Corporation (AMC), but her influence on interior fashion in automobiles continued.